 What Is Medical Negligence for Neonatal Death?

 Neonatal death is when a baby is born alive but passes away within the first 28 days of life.
-In contrast, the loss of a baby before 24 weeks is classed as a miscarriage, and a stillbirth is where a baby passes away before or during birth, 24 weeks after gestation.
-This is referred often as “born sleeping”.
+In contrast, the loss of a baby before 24 weeks is classed as a miscarriage, while a stillbirth refers to a baby who passes away before or during birth, 24 weeks after gestation.

-Thankfully stillbirth rates have reduced in recent years, but neonatal deaths have plateaued.
-The lifelong impact of knowing a neonatal death could have been avoided remains devastating and painful for families.
+Thankfully stillbirth rates have improved in recent years, neonatal deaths have remained largely unchanged.
+The impact of knowing that a neonatal death could have been prevented is devastating for families.

-Medical negligence for neonatal death refers to when a baby has died within the first 28 days of life due to failures in medical care that fall below an acceptable standard.
-These failures cause or contribute to the death.
+Medical negligence for neonatal death happens when a baby dies within the first 28 days due to failures in medical care that fall below an acceptable standard.
+These failures directly cause or contribute to the death.

 What Are Examples of Neonatal Death Negligence?

-• Failure to adequately monitor the baby – negligence could involve staff failing to monitor the baby properly in hospital, such as not identifying a lack of foetal heart rate monitoring or incorrectly interpreting cardiotocography (CTG) results.
+• Failure to adequately monitor the baby – Cases where hospital staff did not properly monitor the baby, such as failing to check foetal heart rates or misinterpreting cardiotocography (CTG) results.

-• Delayed or failed resuscitation after birth – if the baby is born not breathing or with low oxygen levels, immediate resuscitation is critical.
-Negligence may occur if equipment is not used correctly or if there is a delay in transferring the baby to a neonatal intensive care unit.
+• Delayed or failed resuscitation after birth – Instances where a baby was born not breathing or with low oxygen levels, and resuscitation was delayed or equipment was used incorrectly, including delays in transfer to neonatal intensive care.

 • Poor delivery management – Labour may lead to oxygen deprivation (hypoxia) if medical professionals do not act quickly enough when signs of distress appear or fail to perform a timely C-section.